-And Then What?: Near the end, Byakuya asks Naraku what wish he will make on the Shikon jewel after he has killed Inuyasha and the rest; he admits he isn't sure.
-Later Kagome guesses right that he had already made a wish but the Jewel didn't grant it.
+And Then What?: Near the end, Byakuya asks Naraku what wish he will make on the Shikon Jewel after he has killed Inuyasha and the rest; he admits he isn't sure.
+Later Kagome correctly guesses that he had already made a wish but the Jewel didn't grant it.

 The finale of the Bankotsu fight has smoother animation than most of the series.

 The Final Act continues the trend of fluctuating quality, but is overall better than the earlier series.
 A shorter series with a generous budget means the show basically got the same quality as the earlier movies.
 Conspicuous CGI was the main offense.

 Anti-Hero: Kikyo settles into the role after her resurrection, once the worst of her initial rage has subsided.